xCthulhuFtagn/MLOps-1/README.md

 ## Testing
 To test the gRPC and REST APIs, sample client scripts are provided.
 Ensure the servers are running, then execute the client scripts to verify the functionality of each endpoint.

-## License
-This project is licensed under the MIT License.

-## Contact
-For questions or support, please reach out to [your-email@example.com].